jina-ai/langchain-serve/lcserve/apps/slackbot/README.md

     reply(agent_executor.run(message))
 ```

-We define a decorator `@slackbot` to mark this function as a slackbot.
-This is used by the `lcserve` CLI to identify the slackbot function.
-The function takes the following arguments:
+We define a decorator `@slackbot` to mark this function as the entrypoint to the bot, used by the `lc-serve` CLI to identify the slackbot function.
+Functions wrapped with `@slackbot` take the following arguments:

 | Parameter | Type | Description |
 |---|---|:---:|